 The manuscript is written for a highly quantitative audience and assumes a background familiar with the various models (receptor model, compressed sensing, t-SNE) they employ.
 I think the paper could be made more accessible by unpacking some of the mathematical formulae in the main text.
 For example, it would be helpful to show a plot of the activation function Aa as a function of odor concentration (Eq.
 1) for some of their sample model neurons, in both the unadapted and adapted state.
 In addition, the discussion of compressed sensing is highly...compressed.
 If the authors could describe this in an intuitive or graphical way in the main Results it would help readers understand what this is and how it works.

-Please see responses to Reviewer 1’s question #3, 4, 7, 8.
+We have rewritten large parts of the paper to make this clearer.
+Please see responses to Reviewer 1’s questions #3, 4, 7, 8.

 Using a KC-inspired model to decode odor identity will probably be the most intuitive decoding scheme for many biologists.
 Here this decoding scheme is presented last but perhaps it might go earlier in the manuscript.